 Moving to Canada as a nanny is becoming increasingly popular, and is an excellent life choice for many people.
 However, Canadian immigration is a complicated legal process, especially if you want to immigrate using a work visa.
 Canada does offer attractive opportunities for those who plan to live and work in the country using a work visa.

 Is There A Nanny Visa?

 No, there is no specific nanny visa.
-However, there are programs that Canada offers which can lead to permanent residency, or if you are not qualified for one of those streams, you can work in Canada temporarily.
+However, there are programs that Canada offers that can lead to permanent residency, or if you are not qualified for one of those streams, you can work in Canada temporarily.

 For a foreign worker who wants to immigrate to Canada as a nanny, the government offers the chance to become a permanent resident after he or she has worked as a caregiver for two years.
 There are four possible immigration streams for caregivers.
-Those stream include:
+Those streams include: